smy1/swlab/python/README.md

 # Python scripts for SW-Lab <img src="https://github.com/smy1/swlab/blob/main/script/swlogo.jpg" width=auto height="27"> <img src="https://github.com/smy1/swlab/blob/main/script/logo_python.png" width=auto height="27">
-The previous scripts have now been compiled into a function script called [editvid.py](./editvid.py).
-This function script should be downloaded and stored in the same folder as where we will be running our code.
-In general, this function batch processes several videos, allowing the video editing task to be automatised.
-Needless to say, the videos and folders should be named in a consistent manner for the batch processing to be successful.
-The [examples.py](./examples.py) script shows how and when to call for these functions.
+The previous scripts have now been compiled into a module called [editvid.py](./editvid.py).
+This module should be downloaded and stored in the same folder as where we will be running our code.
+Briefly, the functions in this module edit videos in bulk, allowing the video-editing task to be automatised.
+Needless to say, the videos and folders (in which the videos are stored) should be named in a consistent manner for the batch processing task to be run smoothly and successfully.
+The [examples.py](./examples.py) script shows how and when to call for various video-editing functions of the module.
 These examples are explained in detail [below](#examples).

 - [General requirements](#general-requirements)
 - [Example 1: Merge videos](#1-merge-videos)